Annapurna Base Camp Trek With Helicopter Return

 Electricity and Internet

-Most parts of this trek have access to reliable electricity and different modes of internet facilities.
+Most parts of this trek have reliable electricity and internet access.
 But, as you move to higher elevation points, the settlements depend more on solar power.

 Regardless, you can charge your devices at the teahouses throughout the trek.
-However, you must pay extra to get to the teahouses; the cost may vary from US$2 to US$ 5, depending on the altitude.
+However, you must pay an extra fee to reach the teahouses; the cost may vary from US$2 to US$5, depending on the altitude.

 In the case of internet facilities, you will be able to use the Wi-Fi services at your resting destination during the trek.
 The cafes and restaurants around the region also offer internet services, and you will get short breaks during the trek and have plenty of time to reconnect with the world.